i-MSCP/plugins/incubator/PhpSwitcher/README.md

 See [i-MSCP Wiki](http://wiki.i-mscp.net/doku.php?id=plugins:management "Plugin Management Interface") for more information about i-MSCP plugins management.

-### HOWTO SETUP NEW PHP VERSION
+### HOWTO SETUP NEW PHP VERSIONS

 At first, you must grab, compile and install the PHP version which you want make avaible for your customer.
 For instance, if you want provide PHP5.3 as FastCGI application (Fcgid) to your customers, you can process as follow on Debian Wheezy:

 #### Creating build environment